Kornweiss-Medical-LLC/KMLLC/docs/sleep_recommendations.md

 ## Food

 Try to wrap up meals at least 3 hrs before bed.
 If you need to eat closer to bed time, keep it down to small items; low fat and low protein.
 A personal favorite snack to have late at night if I'm getting hungry before bed is a cup of bone broth.
 It'll take away hunger and may even help with sleep due to its glycine content <sup>[1]</sup>.
 I've measured my own blood sugar, sleep latency, heart rate, heart rate variability, and sleep disruptions after eating large mixed meals just before bedtime, and there is a big-time negative effect.
 My blood sugar stays elevated all night, my heart rate can run 10 beats higher than baseline, my heart rate variability plummets, and I can lose an additional 20-30 minutes over the course of the night in disruptions.
-There are several other reasons not to eat close to bedtime that are outside the scope of this article.
+There are several other reasons not to eat close to bedtime that are outside the scope of this article<sup>[2]</sup>.

 ## Sound